luusluus/vscode-parquet-visualizer/README.md

 You can use Parquet Visualizer to:
 - query the data with SQL
 - visually inspect parquet files
-- inspect struct files easily with a popup
+- inspect struct values easily by clicking on the cell
 - inspect the schema
 - inspect the metadata